All hill areas face ongoing slope stability risks, but earthquake damage has increased this risk to some land in the Port Hills.

 Quarry Road - Main Road

 Work here has removed the hazard through benching the slope.
 This work was completed in early 2015.

 Quarry Road - The Brae

 A bund is being constructed here to contain debris from a slope failure, and protect green zoned houses in this area.
 Works began in September 2015, and should take around 10 months.
-The work is being done by Fulton Hogan, working for SCIRT.
+The work (external link) is being done by Fulton Hogan, working for SCIRT.

 Defender Lane - Egnot Heights/Taupata Street